What are the best meal replacement shakes for IBS sufferers?

 Your digestive system is naturally designed to process unprocessed or minimally processed foods, not protein concentrates and isolates.
 It follows that recent research suggests refined ingredients like these can disrupt your gut microbiome.
 An unhealthy gut microbiome is the last thing you want if you have IBS.

-vanilla meal replacement powder serving suggestion 2
+vanilla meal replacement powder lifestyle image 2

 Instead of protein concentrates or isolates, we make the best meal replacement shakes for IBS sufferers with whole foods like egg whites and almonds.
 Egg whites are simply pasteurized and dried, and almonds are roasted, pressed (to remove some oil), and ground.
 These minimally-processed ingredients are easy to digest and support your gut health.